Correlation and Entanglement partners in Gaussian systems: Conclusions

 First, we showed that in pure Gaussian states every correlated mode admits a unique, disjoint, single-mode partner that captures all of its correlations.
 We further provided a constructive procedure to obtain this partner from the eigenspaces of the complex structure.

-For pure Gaussian states, our formalism yields a geometrically transparent and concise expression for the partner, which is consistent with prior studies in the matter~\cite{HottaPartner,Trevison2019,hackl_minimal_2019}, reducing complicated many-body scenarios to an effective two-mode description and offering an intuitive way to “pair up” correlations.
+For pure Gaussian states, our formalism yields a geometric and basis-independent characterization of the partner subsystem, and establishes its existence and uniqueness.
+When expressed in a particular basis, our results are consistent with previous studies~\cite{HottaPartner,Trevison2019,hackl_minimal_2019}.
+The main outcome of these works is that the correlation structure of an arbitrary many-body Gaussian system can be reduced to an effective two-mode description, providing an intuitive way to identify and pair the degrees of freedom responsible for the entanglement.

-Second, for mixed Gaussian states, we have demonstrated that the partner concept naturally splits into two notions: the \emph{correlation partner}, which collects all correlations with the reference mode (and may involve several modes), and the \emph{entanglement partner}, which is always a single mode and exists precisely when the state violates the PPT criterion.
+Second, we have extended the analysis of partners in Gaussian systems to mixed states, demonstrating that the notion of a partner naturally splits into two distinct concepts: the \emph{correlation partner}, which collects all correlations with the reference mode (and may involve several modes), and the \emph{entanglement partner}, which is always a single mode and exists precisely when the state violates the PPT criterion.
 This distinction allows one to pinpoint where genuine quantum entanglement resides, and to separate it from broader, possibly classical, correlations.

-Finally, we extended the proofs of existence of partners for both pure and mixed Gaussian states to multi-mode subsystems.
-For pure Gaussian states, the construction parallels that of the partner for single-mode subsystems, with the only difference that the dimension of the partner of a multi-mode subsystem $A$ does not necessarily matches the dimension of $A$.
+Finally, we extended the proofs of existence and uniqueness of partners for both pure and mixed Gaussian states to multi-mode subsystems.
+For pure Gaussian states, the construction parallels that of the partner for single-mode subsystems, with the only difference that the dimension of the partner of a multi-mode subsystem $A$ does not necessarily match the dimension of $A$.
 For mixed Gaussian states, the partner concept again splits into two.
 The correlation partner of a multi-mode subsystem is constructed analogously to the single-mode case and retains the same interpretation, whereas the notion of entanglement partner captures only the distillable part of the entanglement.